silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfglyphs2ufo
-Usage: **`psfglyphs2ufo fontfile.glyphs masterdir`**
+Usage: **`psfglyphs2ufo [--nofixes] [--nofea] fontfile.glyphs masterdir`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Exports one UFO file per master found in the fontfile.glyphs file, and places it in the directory specified as masterdir.

-In a round-trip ufo -> glyphs -> ufo there is currently there is some data loss in the standard glyphs -> ufo conversion, so the script restores some fields from the original ufos if they are present in the masterdir.
+In a round-trip ufo -> glyphs -> ufo there is currently there is some data loss in the standard glyphs -> ufo conversion, so (unless `--nofixes` is set) the script fixes some data and restores some fields from the original ufos if they are present in the masterdir.

+Currently features.fea does not round-trip sucessfully, so `--nofea` can be used to suppress the production of a features.fea file.

 Example usage: